eagle840/katacoda-labs/sql/step1.md

 `docker run --name some-mysql -v /root/data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=1234 -d mysql`{{execute}}

-and connect to the container:
+and connect to the container (you may have to try several times to get the mysql prompt):

 `docker exec -it  some-mysql mysql -uroot -p1234`{{execute}}